Tilings of the Sphere by Congruent Quadrilaterals or Triangles

 Tilings by congruent isosceles triangles (second of Figure \ref{triangle}) are closely related to the rhombus tilings.
 Each isosceles triangle has a companion sharing the $b$-edge.
-The union of the triangle with its companion is a rhombus.
-See the first of Figure \ref{isosceles1}.
-Therefore an isosceles triangular tiling gives a rhombus tiling.
-If all vertices of the rhombus tiling have degree $\ge 3$, then we may apply Proposition \ref{rhombus}.
-The isosceles triangle tilings are the simple triangular subdivisions of the tilings in the proposition.
+The union of the triangle with its companion is a rhombus, as in Figure \ref{isosceles1}.
+Therefore isosceles triangular tilings give rhombus tilings.
+If all vertices of the rhombus tilings have degree $\ge 3$, then we may apply Proposition \ref{rhombus}, and conclude the isosceles triangular tilings are the simple triangular subdivisions of the tilings in the proposition.

-First, we have the simple triangular subdivisions of the quadricentric subdivisions $CP_i$ of the regular Platonic solids.
-We know $CP_4$ is the regular cube, and the simple triangular subdivisions of the regular cube are the seven tilings in Figure \ref{simple_subdivision_cube}.
-The simple triangular subdivisions of $CP_6=CP_8,CP_{12}=CP_{20}$ are the triangular subdivisions $TP_6,TP_8,TP_{12},TP_{20}$.
+First, we have the simple triangular subdivisions of the quadricentric subdivisions $C_{\square}P_i$ of the regular Platonic solids.
+We know $C_{\square}P_4$ is the regular cube, and the simple triangular subdivisions of the regular cube are the seven tilings $S_{\triangle}P_6$ in Figure \ref{simple_subdivision_cube}.
+The simple triangular subdivisions of $C_{\square}P_6=C_{\square}P_8,C_{\square}P_{12}=C_{\square}P_{20}$ are the triangular subdivisions $T_{\triangle}P_6,T_{\triangle}P_8,T_{\triangle}P_{12},T_{\triangle}P_{20}$.

-Second, the simple triangular subdivisions of $E_{\square}4$ are $E_{\triangle}2$ and $E_{\triangle}4$.
-The simple triangular subdivisions of the flip modification $E_{\square}'4$ are the flip modifications $E_{\triangle}'2$ and $E_{\triangle}'4$.
+Second, the simple triangular subdivisions of $E_{\square}^R1$ are $E_{\triangle}^J1$ and $E_{\triangle}4$.
+The simple triangular subdivisions of the flip modification $FE_{\square}^R1$ are the flip modifications $FE_{\triangle}^J1$ and $FE_{\triangle}4$.

-Finally, we consider the case the rhombus tiling associated to the isosceles triangular tiling has a degree $2$ vertex.
+It remains to consider the case the rhombus tiling associated to the isosceles triangular tiling has a degree $2$ vertex.
 Each angle in the rhombus tiling corresponds to $\alpha$ or $\beta^2=\beta\thick\beta$ in the isosceles triangular tiling.
 Therefore the degree $2$ vertex is a combination of two from $\alpha,\beta^2$.
 Moreover, the combination should have degree $\ge 3$ in terms of $\alpha,\beta$.
 Therefore the degree $2$ vertex in the rhombus tiling corresponds to $\alpha\beta^2$ or $\beta^4$ in the triangular tiling.

 The angle sum of $\alpha\beta^2$ and the angle sum \eqref{3anglesum} for triangle imply $f=4$.
-Then it is easy to show that the triangular tiling is the tetrahedron tiling $P_4$ in the second of Figure \ref{isosceles1}.
+Then it is easy to show that the triangular tiling is the tetrahedron tiling $P_4$ in the first of Figure \ref{isosceles2}.

 The angle sum of $\beta^4$ and the angle sum for triangle imply

 By the parity lemma (Lemma \ref{parity}), a vertex has even number of $\beta$.
 Then we find the list of possible vertices

 The triangle exists because it is half of the $2$-gon of angle $\alpha$.